CarnegieHall/linked-data/README.md

 1. **Information that applies to the entire event**.
 2. **Information that applies to each presentation of a work** during an event (a *work performance*).

-The separation of a work performance from the event enables us to demonstrate context.
-Statements link performers to a specific work performance, rather than generically to an entire event.
-Let's explore the event data structure further...
+The separation of a work performance from the event enables us to provide specificity.
+Statements link performers to a particular work performance, rather than generically to an entire event.
+Let's explore the event data structure further:

 1. Each event has its own Uniform Resource Indentifier (URI) and includes metadata related to:
       - *Date/Time* (ISO 8601 date/time string)
       - *Venue*
-      - *Title* (label)
+      - *Title* (who performed or what took place)
       - *Entities who participate in the entirety of the program*, like a conductor and/or an orchestra.

 2. Components of an event, e.g. each work performed, is a sub-event with its own URI.
 Work performance metadata includes: